2/15/23

 Love and Sports

-***Jerry Maguire (1996 on Netflix) Love and a sports agent.
+***Jerry Maguire (1996 Paramount+) Love and a sports agent.
 Written, produced, and directed by Cameron Crowe; it stars Tom Cruise, Cuba Gooding Jr., Renée Zellweger, and Regina King.

-Just Wright (2010 on Peacock) Love and basketball, starring Queen Latifah and Common.
+Just Wright (2010 on Hulu) Love and basketball, starring Queen Latifah and Common.

-Love & Basketball (2000 on HBO max) written and directed by Gina Prince-Bythewood in her feature film directorial debut. stars Sanaa Lathan and Omar Epps
+Love & Basketball (2000 on Max) written and directed by Gina Prince-Bythewood in her feature film directorial debut. stars Sanaa Lathan and Omar Epps

-Bull Durham (1988 on HBO max) Love and baseball.
+Bull Durham (1988 rent) Love and baseball.
 Stars Kevin Costner, Susan Sarandon, and Tim Robbins.

-***Major League (1989 rent) Love and baseball.
+***Major League (1989 on AMC+) Love and baseball.
 Stars Tom Berenger, Charlie Sheen, Wesley Snipes, James Gammon, Bob Uecker, Rene Russo, Margaret Whitton, Dennis Haysbert, and Corbin Bernsen.

 ****Bring It On (2000 rent) Cheerleading and love.
 The film stars Kirsten Dunst, Eliza Dushku, Jesse Bradford, and Gabrielle Union.

-***Wimbledon (2004 on Prime Video) stars Paul Bettany as a tennis pro (once ranked 11th) and Kirsten Dunst as an up-and-coming tennis star.
+***Wimbledon (2004 rent) stars Paul Bettany as a tennis pro (once ranked 11th) and Kirsten Dunst as an up-and-coming tennis star.
 Sam Neill and Jon Favreau co-star.

-****Karate Kid (1984 on Prime Video) stars Ralph Macchio, Pat Morita, Elisabeth Shue and William Zabka.
+****Karate Kid (1984 on Netflix) stars Ralph Macchio, Pat Morita, Elisabeth Shue and William Zabka.

-****Bend it Like Beckham (2002 on Disney+) stars Parminder Nagra, Keira Knightley, Jonathan Rhys Meyers, Anupam Kher, Juliet Stevenson, Shaznay Lewis, and Archie Panjabi
+****Bend it Like Beckham (2002 on Hulu/Disney+) stars Parminder Nagra, Keira Knightley, Jonathan Rhys Meyers, Anupam Kher, Juliet Stevenson, Shaznay Lewis, and Archie Panjabi

 Love, Action, and Comedy

-***Knight and Day (2010 rent) starring Tom Cruise and Cameron Diaz.
+***Knight and Day (2010 Max) starring Tom Cruise and Cameron Diaz.

-****Romancing the Stone (1984 Prime Video) directed by Robert Zemeckis, written by Diane Thomas.
+****Romancing the Stone (1984 rent) directed by Robert Zemeckis, written by Diane Thomas.
 Starring Michael Douglas and Kathleen Turner.

 **Bird on a Wire (1990 rent) Goldie Hawn and Mel Gibson